rrigato/devdocs/docs/v1/standards/standards.md

 Code coverage should be built into html files using the [coverage module](https://coverage.readthedocs.io/en/v4.5.x/)

 ### HTML Features Docs
-HTML pages that describes the features/functionality of the application that should be treadted as a developer guide
+HTML pages that describes the features/functionality of the application that should be treated as a developer guide

 Build readme using the following markdown rules from showdownjs library: